Canon G7 X Mark II vs Fujifilm XP130

 So what is the bottom line?
 Is there a clear favorite between the Canon G7 X Mark II and the Fujifilm XP130?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G7 X Mark II:

 - More detail: Offers more megapixels (20 vs 15.9MP) with a 14% higher linear resolution.